ethereum-optimism/pm/src/audits.md

 Auditors must agree to review the fixes to the vulnerabilities reported.
 Auditors not wishing to agree to this step should not be selected.

-Once an auditor has been selected by the feature team, PgM and EVM Safety can assist in preparing an [audit request including a price and duration estimate](./audit-request-template.md).
-This request, which links to the Audit Readiness Document, will be forwarded to the CEO for approval.
+Once an auditor has been selected by the feature team, EVM Safety will assist in estimating the required duration of the audit according to the FMAs.
+PgM will take that duration estimate and produce a cost estimate based on recent rates from the selected auditor or similarly placed auditors.
+The Tech Lead and PgM will use these estimates to prepare an [audit request](./audit-request-template.md) which will be forwarded to the CEO for approval.

-Once approved by the CEO, PgM will support the feature team [requesting the audit on Zip](https://oplabs.ziphq.com/create-workflow-request) as:
+Once approved by the CEO, the Tech Lead and PgM will [request the audit on Zip](https://oplabs.ziphq.com/create-workflow-request) as:
  - Choose "Request a Purchase/Vendor Onboarding/Purchase Renewal".
  - Under "What are you looking to purchase?" select "Other".
- - If the auditors have not been engaged in the past they will need to supply legal agreements, which will be also included in the Zip request
+ - If the auditors have not been engaged in the past they will need to supply legal agreements, which will be also included in the Zip request.

 ## Audit Execution